Logo Text Blaze

 Supported Operators

-The Blaze Formula Language supports many operators for manipulating numbers, comparing values, and working with strings and boolean (yes/no) values.
+The Blaze Formula Language supports many operators for working with the various supported values.
+You can manipulate numbers, compare values, work with strings, and handle boolean (yes/no) values.

 OperatorDescriptionExample